Claudio-C-Santos/MS1-bossamorna-website/README.md

 The main users of this website will be fans, agents and event organizers.
 Each of them can use this website as a tool to obtain valuable information about the band and interact with them.

-Below are the user stories related to each of the group os users:
+### User stories
-- As a user that doesn't know anything about the band I want to know what type of music they play by hearing a song or two.
+- As a new user that doesn't know anything about the band I want to know what type of music they play by hearing a song or two.
-- As a user that doesn't know anything about the band, I want to have a good idea of the band's image.
+- As a new user that doesn't know anything about the band, I want to have a good idea of the band's image.
 - As a fan, I want to be updated on the upcoming events, so that I can attend.
 - As a fan, I want to be able to easily find links to their social media profiles, so that I can follow their work.
 - As a fan, I want to play their songs on the website, so that I can enjoy it.